goldsmithb/personal-website/public/blogPosts/firstPost.md

 # Hello, world!

+Reader, I have a radical, dare I say unprecedented idea: I've decided to create a space on the internet where I can put some written content.

-This is the first post I am making for this little space I've created here on bradleygoldsmith.org.
-I hope to update this blog often enough and keep a chronicle of what's going on in my life, any projects I'm working on, or any opinions and thoughts I feel like putting down in ink (or pixels).
+Bear with me: I hope to use this blog to keep a chronicle of what's going on in my life, write about any projects I'm working on, or any opinions and thoughts I feel like setting down in ink (well, pixels).
+If that sort of Bradley content interests you, welcome aboard!
+If not, well, I hope you find some entertainment at the least.

-## So, what is going on?
+## So, lately

-Mostly, I've been just living life in New York City.
+I've been just living life in New York City.
 Some (more or less) recent things:

 - I was accepted into Georgia Tech's Computer Science Masters Program for Spring 2025
 - I collaborated with some awesome people on a couple of art projects (shoutout to Connor and the SMART museum)
 - I have been learning Spanish
+- I've done some traveling (Argentina and Puerto Rico)
-- I got a cat named Alice, and she's the sweetest and cutest little lady in the world
+- I got a cat named Alice, and she's the sweetest, cutest little lady in the world

-I am still working as a web developer, hanging out with my Partner, and being in my mid-20s.
+Other than that I am still working as a web developer, spending time with my partner and being in my mid-20s.

-## What will I post?

-I'm really just excited to post here about any ideas or projects I am working on--books I'm reading, TV shows I'm binging, or pictures and art I create.
-Look out for more soon!
+## Why?

+Honestly I'm not sure what this blog will turn out like.
+I suppose I have a certain inner impulse to write again.
+Not quite sure what I have to say exactly, perhaps I just miss the mental exercise.
+The converging of thoughts onto the page narrows the attention, has a calming effect on the mind.
+Make up crap like that, you know?
+Also, I do want to make use of the React components I coded.
+So,
+read on if you must!